rmw2/assemblance/future.md

 	- editing may be too much / would distract from learning emacs
 * Alternative: maintain a database of user accounts and local files on each account, have an API for sending to their account via an http post request or an email?
 	- Real goal is to avoid having to download from cluster and then upload from local machine

+## More in-depth compiler exploration
+Explain the logic of the compiler in its optimization decisions, and general assembly language patterns.

+* Function prologues and maintaining the stack
+	- How does the